pjbiggs/Massey203311/Week9/Week9.md

     <img src="graphics/image6.png" width="400"/>

-    _NB: This is a little weird in its behaviour, but you need to keep an eye on the upload, as I have had experience where the upload times out, and then you have to do it again.
-Given that for me it took me up to 7 minutes to upload, and there are 3 to do, you have to keep an eye on things, and also I appreciate it will take a little while.
-This also depends a little on the Massey network._

 7. Now you would choose the database for the job name, as in the table below, and you are ready to click on “Submit” at the bottom of the page.